Esri/jsapi-resources/.github/scripts/README.md

 The workflow will only analyze the samples when the following conditions are met:

 1. A `package.json` file is in the diff between the PR branch and `main` - [code](https://github.com/Esri/jsapi-resources/blob/main/.github/workflows/analyze-builds.yml#L22-L23)
-2. All of the samples being analyzed have the same version of the ArcGIS JSAPI - [code](https://github.com/Esri/jsapi-resources/blob/main/.github/scripts/analyze-builds.js#L51-L69)
+2. All the samples being analyzed have the same version of the ArcGIS JSAPI - [code](https://github.com/Esri/jsapi-resources/blob/main/.github/scripts/analyze-builds.js#L51-L69)
 3. The most recent commit did not change any `esm-samples/.metrics/*.csv` files - [code](https://github.com/Esri/jsapi-resources/blob/main/.github/workflows/analyze-builds.yml#L24-L26)

 The script takes around 8-12 minutes to analyze the samples, so the first condition prevents impacting pull requests unrelated to the ESM samples.
 The second condition makes sure the output metrics are accurate, since the CSV filename is the version of the ArcGIS JSAPI.
 The third ensures the script does not run recursively.